-Anyone can lay tiles on floors & walls and even do it well without a proper license.
-However, tiling without a proper license might be illegal in certain circumstances in Queensland.
+Anyone can lay tiles on floors & walls, and even do it well without a proper license.
+However, tiling without a proper license may be illegal in certain circumstances in Queensland.
 For a specific list of circumstances when you do or don’t need a license to carry out building works, check out the QBCC website for more information.
 To obtain a license as a qualified tiler in Queensland, a person is required to complete a Certificate III in Wall and Floor Tiling.
-For practicing tilers with 4 or more years experience who wants to receive their licenses, certain educational institutes offer a quicker path through the Recognition of Prior Learning process.
+For practising tilers with 4 or more years experience who want to receive their licenses, certain educational institutes offer a quicker path via Recognition of Prior Learning (RPLs).

 Needless to say, hiring a licensed tiler is more expensive BUT it is one way to manage the risks in your project including but not limited to:

-And in cases where something do go wrong, licensed tilers can be held responsible and they are likely to be insured to cover any losses or accident related costs.
+In cases where something does go wrong, licensed tilers can be held responsible, and are likely to be insured to cover any losses or accident related costs.